ibm-cloud-docs/cloud-logs/template-migration-logs.md

     - [ ] Migrate notification channels by creating the resources (topics, destinations, and subscriptions) to trigger alerts trough this channels in the IBM CLoud Events Notifications service.

+### Manual tasks

+- [ ] Generate the IAM report to identify the access groups, service IDs, users, and trusted profiles that have permissions configured on the instance that you are migrating.

+- [ ] If you have parsing rules configured in the Log Analysis instance, you must manually recreate them in Cloud Logs.
+(In Cloud Logs, you must use Regex to parse the data.)

 - [ ] Deploy/ Configure the Logging agent to collect and route logs to the Cloud Logs instance.

     - [ ] Deploy agent for Kubernetes clusters